auca/com.421-430/Practice_Tasks/Practice_03.md

 5. In a different environment (terminal, IDE, Code Editor), clone the existing code `vmath` from GitHub and switch to the `dev` branch.
 Pretend you are developer #2.

-6. Create a topic branch to add `cross()` method to calculate a cross product to `Vec3` with the test to the code base.
+6. Create a topic branch to add `triple()` method to calculate a [triple product](https://en.wikipedia.org/wiki/Triple_product) of three `Vec3` instances.
+Add the method and its tests.

 7. Merge code locally from the topic branch to `dev` and push `dev` to GitHub as developer #2.